 Puppies tend to adapt to our family life and being in our homes fairly quickly so quickly that sometimes we forget that at some point in the past their ancestors, whether they be wolves or wild dogs, had to survive the wild by finding and gathering their own food.

-Food gathering and storing has been deeply rooted into the survival instinct of a dog’s brain.
+🐾 Food gathering and storing have been deeply rooted in the survival instinct of a dog’s brain.
 This literally makes it an instinctual behavior that is rooted in their genetic makeup.
 They don’t easily forget that there could be a need to save some kibble for later.

 Being in a new place and away from its mother can be a bit nerve-wracking and scary for a new puppy.